 Acoustic Sense & Glas – Reaching Out

 “REACHING OUT is an original and fascinating work that almost constantly keeps the intensity with great physical impact.
 Feminine music with muscles you could call it in a contrasting phrase.
 But when you dive deeper into the music the contrast dissolves.
-John Sund and his colleagues has created a work that in its entirety, depending on ones perception, could be viewed as both terrestrial and celestial music”
+John Sund and his colleagues has created a work that in its entirety, depending on ones disposition, could be viewed as both earthbound and otherworldly music”

 – Jakob Hassing – Jazz Special, 2015.
 Marked with a star for “Pay special attention to this album”.